bellmit/attic/README.md

 }
 ```

 The session will be automatically closed at the end of the request.
-This does
+As with
-not provide automatic transaction management.
+manual session management, this does not provide automatic transaction
+management.

 ## Supported Types